certinia/apex-mdapi/README.markdown

 **[Deploy to Salesforce](https://githubsfdeploy.herokuapp.com/app/githubdeploy/financialforcedev/apex-mdapi)**

+**Update: 27th October 2013:**
+- A new introduction to the API has been published [here](http://andyinthecloud.com/2013/10/27/introduction-to-calling-the-metadata-api-from-apex/)
+- A new supporting Visualforce example has also been created to show how to use apex:actionPoller

 **Update: 30th August 2013:**
 - Very interesting fix for the 'delete' CRUD operation (for fields), see this StackExchange [answer](http://salesforce.stackexchange.com/questions/15902/how-to-dynamically-set-type-x-value-for-metadata-customfield/15913#15913) for more and the MetadataServiceExamples.deleteField method